 Learn what the NHTSA and your local community are doing to help educate drivers about distracted driving behaviors this year.

-At PKSD, we support National Distracted Driving Awareness Month.
-We see firsthand the consequences of families and victims dealing with the aftermath of a distracted driving crash.
+At PKSD, we support National Distracted Driving Awareness Month in Wisconsin and across the U.S. We see firsthand the consequences of families and victims dealing with the aftermath of a distracted driving crash.
 Often, since drivers are not watching the road and have no time to react, these collisions cause serious or fatal injuries.

 What is the U Drive.
 U Text.
 U Pay Campaign?